Meadowlarke/Bibliography/Bibliography.md

 -: Influences of jazz and European musics.

-128/129: African influences and the use of interrelated cells. #Z: On the most basic level, the Aro-Carribean contribution to mainstream dance msuic is the use of a set of interrelated rhythmic cells.
+128/129: African influences and the use of interrelated cells.
 129: the Rumba.

 130: _Danzón, son,_ and the popularization of lower-class, darker-skinned music in the 1920s-30s.